Under Construction .... Full report coming soon and many supporting docs.

-In Berkeley, we sweep at nearly the SAME LEVEL AS IN 1995.
+In Berkeley, we sweep at nearly the same level as two decades ago.
 Other Bay cities like San Francisco have moved forward to institute more sweeping (at least twice monthly) and also to demand that all cars be moved for this activity.
 Why?… because most of the pollutants, chemicals and particulates reside close to the curb.
 Sweeping the middle of the rode is much less effective at this task.
 The city shouldn’t take the middle of the rode either in its failing to do conduct a complete sweep of Berkeley.
 We need to move all of our cars AND the City of Berkeley must also embrace its responsibility too.
 Protect the SF Bay?
 When?
+Berkeley Citizen

 CLEAN STORM WATER AND THE OPT OUT COMPONENT OF THE STREET SWEEPING